-The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that protects the privacy of student education records and limits school officials from discussing or disclosing information contained in the student's educational record with someone other than the student or another school official without the student's consent.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that protects the privacy of student education records and restricts how and when their education records can be disclosed.
 For additional information about FERPA, including the Annual Notification of Rights under FERPA, please visit ferpa.gmu.edu.